-This week, Torah Clubs around the world started the journey in Jesus, My Rabbi.
+Torah Clubs around the world started the journey in Jesus, My Rabbi in late October.
 This trip through the Gospels promises to be a ride characterized by knowing Jesus better and growing with other disciples.

 Right away with Lesson One, club members experienced the depth of Jesus, My Rabbi as we studied Jesus as “the Word” in John 1:1-18.
 Here is an excerpt from the lesson summary for this week: